Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/5-manage-pdf-documents-with-pypdf4.md

 # How to manage PDF documents with PyPDF4

-You have IT (information technology) responsibilities for a law office which just scored a massive civil litigation.
-You're now responsible not just for many thousands of documents, but over _two million_ on this one case.
+You're in charge of IT (information technology) for a law office which just scored a massive civil litigation.
+You're now responsible not just for many tens of thousands of documents, but over _two million_ on this one case.

 The judge is trying to get an idea of what's involved.
 You need to sort the documents into twelve categories, and report how many pages of documents are in each.